 Hello Grad Community!

-If you ever have any comments or suggestions, please do not hesitate to contact myself and the rest of the SWE Grad Community Leadership team by emailing email@example.com.
+We16 is about two months away!
+This week’s newsletter details two way to get involved at We16 and within the SWE Grad Community.
+Check it out below.
+If you ever have any comments or suggestions, please do not hesitate to contact myself and the rest of the SWE Grad Community Leadership team by emailing firstname.lastname@example.org.

 Please be sure to forward this to other graduate students, or those who are supportive of women getting advanced STEM degrees!